The quality of your thinking depends so much on your character. The company you keep is also important.

-- Are you afraid of raising questions or expressing doubt around them?
-Maybe because there’s a strong chance they’ll insult or attack you, punish you with social ostracism, or immediately call for you to be fired or face another penalty?
+- Are you afraid of raising questions or expressing doubts around them?
+Maybe because there’s a strong chance they’ll insult or attack you, punish you with social ostracism, or immediately call for you to be fired or face another penalty.

 - Do they have a strong tendency to dehumanize people who disagree with them?

 - Are they rigid ideologues who see everything through the lens of one issue?

 - Do they regularly argue in bad faith?
 For example, making things up about you and what you supposedly think or feel.
 Or repeatedly sharing made-up statistics even after given evidence that the numbers are false or distorted.

 - How forgiving are they of human frailty or complexity?
 Nobody is going to be perfectly consistent.
 The contradictions in people’s thinking can be frustrating (and fascinating).
 But there are people who forgive their own contradictions or errors while demanding perfection from anyone they disagree with.

 - Do they regularly appeal to the crowd?
 For example, when you’re trying to evaluate the merits and drawbacks of a proposed law, do they keep focusing on how the “right sort of people” support it?
 Beyond that, can they provide any compelling evidence or arguments?